TheHive-Project/TheHiveDocs/installation/install-guide.md

 #### Configuration
 It is **highly recommended** to avoid exposing this service to an untrusted zone.

-If Elasticsearch and Cortex run on the same host (and not in a docker), edit `/etc/elasticsearch/elasticsearch.yml` and set `network.host` parameter with `127.0.0.1`.
-Cortex use dynamic scripts to make partial updates.
+If Elasticsearch and TheHive run on the same host (and not in a docker), edit `/etc/elasticsearch/elasticsearch.yml` and set `network.host` parameter with `127.0.0.1`.
+TheHive use dynamic scripts to make partial updates.
 Hence, they must be activated using `script.inline: on`.

 The cluster name must also be set (`hive` for example).
 Threadpool queue size must be set with a high value (`100000`).
 The default size will get the queue easily overloaded.